clustermin/fastcron/src/content/blog/free-cron-job-services.md

 [cron-job.org](/cron-job-org-alternative) is the most generous free cronjob service.
 You can create unlimited cronjobs and run up to every minute.

-The cron timeout is 30 seconds, which is okay.
+The timeout limit is 30 seconds.
-You'd better keep your script output short, less than 8 KB, or they will mark your cronjobs as failed and disable them after 15 executions.
+You'd better keep your script output short, less than 64 KB, or they will mark your cronjobs as failed and disable them after 15 executions.

-They are running a lot of cronjobs every day, so there are some delays ('jitter') from 4 to 40 seconds.
+They are running a lot of cronjobs every day, so there are some random delays ('jitter') from 4 to 40 seconds.

 ## EasyCron